 - With 3-4 minutes remaining of the pasta cook time, stir in the pumpkin puree until completely combined.
 Once the pasta is cooked to al dente, remove the pan from heat and let cool slightly.
 It will be very hot.
 You may want to transfer to a serving bowl to cool more quickly and stop any further cooking.

 - Top with toasted breadcrumbs as desired (see notes for recipe), and additional fresh sage and thyme for garnish.
 Enjoy!

 - Serving Size: this recipe makes two large servings or 4 smaller servings, which would be great as a side with a hearty main dish.

 - Parmesan Breadcrumbs: In a small skillet, melt 1 tablespoon of butter or olive oil over medium-low heat.
 Add 1 cup panko breadcrumbs and a pinch of salt, stirring to completely coat.
 Cook for 3-4 minutes to toast.
-Remove from heat; once completely cooled, stir in 1/4 cup parmesan cheese or nooch.
-Store remaining breadcrumbs in an airtight container in the fridge.
+Remove from heat; once completely cooled, stir in 1/4 cup parmesan cheese or nooch to keep vegan.
+Store any remaining breadcrumbs in an airtight container in the fridge.

 - You can also just use toasted breadcrumbs without any cheese/nooch!